The Real Cost of Delaying Your Goodbye to ESR Files (And Why You Must End It This Year)

 4: Security and compliance risk is quietly compounding

 Files spread.
-They get copied:- onto laptops
+They get copied:

 - into shared drives